 If not cleaned regularly, carpets can harbour dust, dirt, bacteria and pet hair: 'To really be able to enjoy the warm and soft feeling underneath your feet in winter, make sure you clean your carpets thoroughly.
 Larger carpets or rugs should be shaken outdoors over a fence at least two to four times a year.
 Handy tip - ever fancied yourself as a tennis player?
 Well, use a tennis racket to beat the rug or carpet!'

 6. Clean your curtains and shutters

 While not necessarily visible, curtains hold everything from pollen to traffic fumes.
-The team explain you should try to clean them at least twice a year in the washing machine.
-"Hang the curtains when they're still wet.
-This way they don't get crinkly," they say.
+You should try to clean curtains at least twice a year in the washing machine.
+'Hang the curtains when they're still wet.
+This way they don't get crinkly,' they say.